aackerman/aaronackerman.com/_drafts/understanding-nan.md

 Number.isNaN([]);    // false
 {% endhighlight %}

+The [ES6 draft](https://people.mozilla.org/~jorendorff/es6-draft.html) also specifies `Object.is`, offering a better way to determine if two values are equal over the strict equality operator, triple equals. `Object.is` works as the strict equality operator with two exceptions: `NaN` values, and positive and negative zero.

+{% highlight javascript %}
+Object.is(NaN, NaN); // true
+Object.is(-0, +0);   // false
+NaN === NaN;         // false
+-0 === +0;           // true
+{% endhighlight %}

-At the time, my co-worker called 'wat' on JavaScript.
-I took it upon myself to set the record straight, but realized everyone who encounters `Nan` values must learn about these problems.
+When my co-worker was having issues and asking question about `NaN` values he called 'wat' on JavaScript.
+I took it upon myself to set the record straight, but realized everyone who encounters `NaN` values must learn about these problems, hence this post.
 It's important to understand this behavior is **not** specific to JavaScript.
+It is specific to all languages that use [IEEE 754 Floating-Point](http://en.wikipedia.org/wiki/IEEE_floating_point) number calculations.

 Ruby has the following behavior with regards to `NaN` values.